 Telephone: 0300 111 3000

-Complaints that not managed through the complaints process
+Complaints that are not managed through the complaints process

 - Matters for which there is a statutory right of appeal,for example appealing a Penalty Charge Notice (PCN) or a School Admissions decision.

 - Complaints where legal proceedings, court or tribunal action is being taken (although related issues that are not subject to legal proceedings may be considered)